 If you’ve been injured, it is likely that you’re facing serious medical expenses, extensive treatment, and other losses, including wages, property, and transportation.
 You deserve compensation for your losses, but getting that compensation involves navigating the complexities of injury law.
 It might be surprising to learn that it is difficult to recover the full value of your claim, especially if you are working alone or with an inexperienced lawyer.

-Because of the unique factors that are considered in injury cases, it is critical to work with an experienced personal injury attorney.
-Our team at Bertram & Graf, L.L.C. can guide you through the steps of your injury case, and will fight to ensure that you receive the maximum compensation available to you.
+Because of the unique factors that are considered in injury cases, it is critical to work with an experienced attorney.
+Our team at Bertram & Graf, L.L.C. can guide you through the steps of your injury case and will fight to ensure that you receive the maximum compensation available to you.
 One way we do this is by determining whether your injuries qualify as personal injuries or catastrophic injuries.
 Here are some things you should know about each category.

 What Are Personal Injuries?